-- c) Pre-existing debt.
-An examiner may retain any debt that is prohibited under paragraph B (1) above if it was incurred prior to appointment as an examiner so long as: - i) The debt is amortizing. - ii) The debt is not renewed, renegotiated or increased. - iii) Payments are current. - iv) The examiner's credential specifically excludes authority to examine the creditor institution and any affiliate. - v) The examiner does not participate in any examination of the institution or any affiliate. - vi) The examiner indicates, in writing, that he or she understands and will comply with the foregoing conditions while the debt is outstanding.
+- c.
+Preexisting debt.
+An examiner may retain any debt that is prohibited under paragraph B(1) above if it was incurred prior to appointment as an examiner so long as: - i. the debt is amortizing; - ii. the debt is not renewed, renegotiated or increased; - iii. payments are current; - iv. the examiner's credential specifically excludes authority to examine the creditor institution and any affiliate; - v. the examiner does not participate in any examination of the institution or any affiliate; and - vi. the examiner indicates, in writing, that the examiner understands and will comply with the foregoing conditions while the debt is outstanding.

-An examiner with other types of preexisting debt that are prohibited under paragraph B (1) above, such as credit extended under a revolving line of credit (other than a consumer credit card or home equity loan) or non-amortizing debt, must retire the debt or convert it to an amortizing facility within six months after appointment as an examiner.
+An examiner with other types of preexisting debt that are prohibited under paragraph B(1) above, such as credit extended under a revolving line of credit (other than a consumer credit card or home equity loan) or nonamortizing debt, must retire the debt or convert it to an amortizing facility within six months after appointment as an examiner.
 Until then, (i) the debt may not be increased; (ii) the examiner's credential must specifically exclude authority to examine the creditor institution and any affiliate; and (iii) the examiner may not examine the institution or any affiliate.

 3. Waiver.

-The Board's Director of the Division of Banking Supervision and Regulation is authorized to waive the prohibitions described in paragraph B (1) above in certain limited circumstances.
+The Board's Director of the Division of Banking Supervision and Regulation is authorized to waive the prohibitions described in paragraph B(1) above in certain limited circumstances.
 However, it is anticipated that a waiver will be rarely given.

-2. Instances Where Recusal Is Required
+2. Instances Where Recusal Is Required.

-- a) Recusal from Examinations and Inspections Based Upon Borrowing Relationship/Seeking Credit. - 1.
-Recusal required.
-An examiner may not examine any entity, or an affiliate of any entity, from which the examiner or the examiner's spouse or dependent child, or a related entity, 7 is borrowing, leasing, or seeking credit.
+A. Recusal from Examinations and Inspections Based Upon Borrowing Relationship/Seeking Credit.

+1. Recusal required.
+An examiner may not examine any entity, or an affiliate of any entity, from which the examiner or the examiner's spouse or dependent child, or a related entity, is borrowing, leasing, or seeking credit.